vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 When candidate histories form a simple ahead-or-behind chain, as with ordinary replication lag, the old sorter already worked.
 This bug matters when some histories are incomparable, for example after a split brain or an errant write on a replica.
 A divergent candidate could disrupt the ordering of otherwise comparable candidates, so the problem was not limited to choosing between the divergent histories

-A simple example, using transaction numbers instead of full GTID sets:
+A simple example, using `p`, `a` and `c` as short labels for distinct originating server UUIDs:

-- A has `{1, 2, 3, 4}`
+- A has `p:1-2,a:1-2`
-- B has `{1, 2, 3}`
+- B has `p:1-2,a:1`
-- C has `{1, 2, 5}`
+- C has `p:1-2,c:1`

-A is ahead of B because it contains all of B's transactions.
-C is incomparable with both: it has transaction `5`, which they do not, and lacks transactions they have.
+A is ahead of B because it contains all of B's transactions, plus `a:2`.
+C is incomparable with both: it has `c:1`, which they do not, and lacks their transactions from UUID `a`.
+GTID sequence numbers are per UUID, so `c:1` is a transaction from a different origin, not a gap in the shared `p:1-2` history.
 The old sorter compared candidates pairwise and treated incomparable histories as tied.
 Depending on map iteration or RPC completion order, C could disrupt the sort and leave B ahead of A, even though A has the more complete history

 ### The Fix

 [PR #20728](https://github.com/vitessio/vitess/pull/20728) fixes this by counting how many other candidates strictly dominate each candidate's history.
 A candidate cannot rank ahead of a tablet that dominates it.
-Existing preferences, such as promotion rules, then break ties
+Existing preferences, such as promotion rules, then break ties.
+This fix and its nil-alias follow-up ([PR #20762](https://github.com/vitessio/vitess/pull/20762)) shipped in Vitess 23.0.6 and 24.0.3, and are included in v25

-Using the same example sets:
+Using the same GTID sets:

-- A has `{1, 2, 3, 4}` and is dominated by `0` candidates
+- A has `p:1-2,a:1-2` and is dominated by `0` candidates
-- B has `{1, 2, 3}` and is dominated by `1` candidate: A
+- B has `p:1-2,a:1` and is dominated by `1` candidate: A
-- C has `{1, 2, 5}` and is dominated by `0` candidates
+- C has `p:1-2,c:1` and is dominated by `0` candidates

 Sorting reliably places A and C (`0`) before B (`1`).
-In this scenario, A and C are the two most-advanced sides of a split brain: neither contains the other's full history
+C's incomparable history can no longer cause B to rank ahead of A

 ERS and `PlannedReparentShard` share this sorter, so both benefit from the fix.
 This makes the ordering consistent, but it cannot decide which side of an unresolved split brain to preserve.
 The next improvement gives operators an explicit way to make that choice